 — Luke 12:41-48 NLT

-Peter's question to Jesus brings home the message for those of us who lead, whether in business, education, friendship, church, or family.
+Peter's question to Jesus brings home the message for those of us who lead, whether in business, education, friendship, church, family, community, or anywhere else.
 We've been given the blessings of grace and influence.
 How we lead is not just a matter of our group, family, or organization doing well; it is also a matter of honoring the Lord with our best efforts and with holy conduct.
 He has given us skill, influence, and position to be a blessing to others.
 If we shirk our responsibilities, if we lead unfairly or harshly, or if we "slack off" in using our gifts, we will be judged harshly.
 Why?
 Because the Lord has shared powerfully and bountifully with us.
 He expects us to do the same.
 We've been given much; God expects much from us!

 O gracious Father, I know that you have blessed me in many incredible ways.
 I want to use my gifts, abilities, and talents in ways that honor you and bless your people.
 I want to use my influence to bring others to you.
-I want my leadership to be a blessing to all whom my life touches.
+I want my leadership to be a blessing to all that my life touches.
 May my life bless others and honor the investment that you have made in me.
 In Jesus' name.
 Amen.